outreach-csit/falling-ball-public/README.md

 > [!WARNING]
 > Why does the ball never stops?
 See that 90% of something very small, is always something great than zero.
 We can say that if the velocity is very small when it bounces, say less than 4 pixels/cycle (you may need to find your value here!), then we fix it to zero.
 Use another `if` (inside the `else` to do this).

+### CONGRATULATIONS! 🎆

+Well done! 👏 👏 You’ve implemented some more realistic features into your simulation.
+You have:

+- Abstracted the fixed velocity to a variable.
+This is necessary if we ever want to change the velocity of the ball!
+- Implemented gravity as acceleration on the ball: change of velocity.
+- Simulated the bounce of the ball by using integers and multiplication by -1.
+- Implemented loss of energy when bouncing, using notions of percentage and multiplications with a number between 0 and 1.

+The actual simulator is finished.
+In the following, we will make it look "nicer".

+## Phase 3: Look & Feel

-## Step 8: Change circle to an image, add floor/background
+### Step 8: Change circle to an image, add floor/background

 Time to make our simulation more "realistic", by replacing the circle with a actual image of a ball, and add a background.
 For this, we need to load another Python package at the very top of the file: